mikemaccana/how-to-install-a-linux-development-environment-on-windows/README.md

 ## About the author

-I've been using Linux for a little over 20 years, including at places like Red Hat and IBMs dedicated Linux group.
+I've been using Linux for a little over 20 years, including at places like Red Hat and IBM's dedicated Linux group.
 I'm the example `sudo` user in `/etc/sudoers` in a couple of distros.